-I study natural resource struggles and environmental intervention, particularly when it comes to community-based conservation; resource rights initiatives; and market mechanisms for conservation like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+); and big infrastructure projects, like hydro-power dams.
+I study natural resource struggles and environmental intervention, particularly when it comes to conservation and resource rights initiatives; policy tools like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+); and big infrastructure projects, like hydro-power dams.
 Most of my research is focused on Cambodia, where I have been active as a conservationist, ethnographer, and advocate since 2002.

 First, the politics and practice of global biodiversity conservation, as observed through project ethnography.
 I am currently completing a sole-authored book about this, looking at a high-profile international conservation project in the Cardamom Mountains, Cambodia.
 This book is based upon my 2009 PhD thesis in Geography, completed at the University of Cambridge.

-New research from 2018 will look at ‘Rupture’, which is a way of exploring the social and political upheavals that result from major environmental changes, especially in relation to hydro-power dams and other land-based investments in mainland Southeast Asia.
+Second, research from 2018 (with colleagues) will look at ‘rupture’, which is a way of exploring the social and political upheavals that result from major environmental changes, especially in relation to hydro-power dams and other land-based investments in mainland Southeast Asia.
 This multi-country project is funded by the Australian Research Council.

 See Google Scholar profile.